samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Ammunition

 You can use a weapon that has the Ammunition property to make a ranged attack only if you have ammunition to fire from it.
-The type of ammunition required is specified with the weapon’s range.
+The type of ammunition required is specified with the weapon's range.
 Each attack expends one piece of ammunition.
 Drawing the ammunition is part of the attack (you need a free hand to load a one-handed weapon).
 After a fight, you can spend 1 minute to recover half the ammunition (round down) you used in the fight; the rest is lost.

 #### Finesse